ionos-cloud/ionosctl/docs/subcommands/Application-Load-Balancer/rule/httprule/add.md

       --applicationloadbalancer-id string   The unique ApplicationLoadBalancer Id (required) --cols strings                        Set of columns to be printed on output Available columns: [Name Type TargetGroupId DropQuery Location StatusCode ResponseMessage ContentType Condition] (default [Name,Type,TargetGroupId,DropQuery,Condition])
-  -C, --condition string                    Matching rule for the HTTP rule condition attribute; mandatory for HEADER, PATH, QUERY, METHOD, HOST, and COOKIE types; must be null when type is SOURCE_IP. (default "STARTS_WITH")
+  -C, --condition string                    comparison rule for condition-value and the element selected with condition-type and condition-key.
+Possible values: EXISTS, CONTAINS, EQUALS, MATCHES, STARTS_WITH, ENDS_WITH. mandatory for HEADER, PATH, QUERY, METHOD, HOST, and COOKIE types; must be null when type is SOURCE_IP. (default "EQUALS")
-  -K, --condition-key string                Must be null when type is PATH, METHOD, HOST, or SOURCE_IP.
-Key can only be set when type is COOKIES, HEADER, or QUERY. (default "forward-at")
+  -K, --condition-key string                selects which entry in the selected HTTP element is used for the rule.
+For example, "Accept" for condition-type=HEADER.
+Not applicable for HOST, PATH or SOURCE_IP (default "Accept")
+  -T, --condition-type string               selects which element in the incoming HTTP request is used for the rule.
+Possible values HEADER, PATH, QUERY, METHOD, HOST, COOKIE, SOURCE _IP (default "HEADER")
-  -T, --condition-type string               Type of the HTTP rule condition. (default "HEADER") -V, --condition-value string              Mandatory for conditions CONTAINS, EQUALS, MATCHES, STARTS_WITH, ENDS_WITH; must be null when condition is EXISTS; should be a valid CIDR if provided and if type is SOURCE_IP. (default "Friday")
+  -V, --condition-value string              value compared with the selected HTTP element.
+For example "application/json" in combination with condition=EQUALS, condition-type=HEADER, condition-key=Accept would be valid.
+Not applicable for condition EXISTS.
+Mandatory for conditions CONTAINS, EQUALS, MATCHES, STARTS_WITH, ENDS_WITH; must be null when condition is EXISTS (default "application/json")
   -c, --config string                       Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
       --content-type string                 Valid only for STATIC actions. (default "application/json") --datacenter-id string                The unique Data Center Id (required)